-Therefore, lower reserve requirement decreases domestic interest rates, which increase credit demand of both households and firms.
-At the same time, interest rates (and amount) on household deposits rise, as banks try to attract deposits in order to meet increasing credit demand.
+Therefore, a lower reserve requirement decreases domestic interest rates, which increases the credit demand of both households and firms.
+At the same time, interest rates (and amounts) on household deposits rise, as banks try to attract deposits to meet increasing credit demand.
 As the interest rates for domestic borrowing decrease, firms substitute a portion of their foreign credits with cheaper domestic ones.

-The lower interest rates encourages households to increase their consumption, of both domestically produced and imported goods.
-Increased demand and cheaper credits are met by higher domestic production which further leads to increase in employment, investments and imports of intermediary goods.
-Increase in domestic demand leads to increase in domestic prices and imports, so real wages decline.
+The lower interest rate encourages households to increase their consumption, both of domestically produced and imported goods.
+Increased demand and cheaper credits are met by higher domestic production, which further leads to increases in employment, investments and imports of intermediary goods.
+Increased domestic demand leads to an increase in domestic prices and imports, so real wages decline.

 When comparing the estimated impact of the financial crisis with the impact of the monetary policy response, the real effects of the financial crisis dominate.
-This suggests that monetary policy response was not large enough to fully counter the expected impact of the crisis.
-However, the size of the simulated response (10 pp reduction in the regulatory cost) symbolizes a limit to which the CNB can release its international reserves without endangering the present monetary regime.37
+This suggests that monetary policy response was not large enough fully to counter the expected impact of the crisis.
+However, the size of the simulated response (10 pp reduction in the regulatory cost) symbolizes a limit to which the CNB can release its international reserves without endangering the present monetary regime.38

-As the decline in the interest rates due to the lower regulatory cost (reserve requirement) is lower than the expected increase in the cost of foreign borrowing, and as the household income drops due to the decline in exports, the net effect suggests significant decrease of domestic credits.
+As the decline in interest rates due to lower regulatory cost (reserve requirement) is smaller than the expected increase in the cost of foreign borrowing, and as the household income drops due to the decline in exports, the net effect suggests a significant decrease of domestic credits.